 North Korea was founded in 1948 by communist guerrilla leader Kim Il-Sung, with much assistance from the Soviet Union and from the Chinese communist movement of Mao Tse-Tung.
 In 1950, North Korea invaded non-communist South Korea, sparking the bloody Korean War (1950-1953), which also involved the United States, the United Kingdom, France, and many other members of the United Nations.
-China and the Soviet Union, supported North Korea.
+China and the Soviet Union militarily supported North Korea in that war.
 While an armistice in 1953 ended most of the fighting, technically the Korean War never ended.
 In the decades since the war’s “end,” many military incidents have occurred along the border between North and South Korea (called the De-Militarized Zone, or DMZ).
 The North frequently threatens the South and other nations, and in 2006, North Korea acquired nuclear weapons, and conducted their first nuclear bomb test.
-With power passed from father to son in the world’s first and only communist family succession, the Korean Kim Dynasty is now in the third generation.
+With power passed from father to son to grandson in the world’s first and only communist family succession, the Korean Kim Dynasty is now in the third generation.
 The North Korea that Kim Jong-Un inherited from his dictatorial father is heavily militarized, the population is subjugated to brutal police-state tactics, lives in great poverty, and constantly threatens to make nuclear war on other nations.

 So who IS Kim Jong-Un, the young man called the Supreme Leader of North Korea?